AnirudhTaawker/Interior-Design-Chat-Bot/README.md

 # Interior-Design-Chat-Bot
-A simple chat-bot designed for interior design
+A simple chat-bot designed for interior design.
+Uses the OpenAI API.